-- As per Retailers Liaison Committee (excluding Sport categories which are not reported). - As per Euromonitor, for the best available comparable periods.
+- $^{\,1}\,$ As per Retailers Liaison Committee (excluding Sport categories which are not reported). - 2 As per Euromonitor, for the best available comparable periods.

-About our report Who we are The world Our value creation Would create the world we operate in positioning

-Value creation through performance Governance appendices Other appendices Company information and shareholders' calendar
+About our report Who we are The world Our value creation Would be created through proven strategy Value creation through performance Governance appendices Other appendices Company information and shareholders' calendar